Atlas: Role Bias

 Why the wrong outside help feels right at first.

 Every expert diagnoses on their own turf.
 A coach sees the operator.
 A consultant sees a project.
 A fractional leader sees cadence.
 AI sees the costume inside the prompt.
-Neutral triage asks which lens belongs in the team first.
+Neutral triage asks which lens belongs on the problem first.

-A quiet advisory table where one business signal is examined through several role lenses.
+A quiet advisory setting where one business signal is examined through several role lenses.

 What this hub covers